 The model in Doorking’s 1830s series takes a step forward from traditional telephone entry systems by including multiple connectivity options:

-• Wired ethernet connection to the Internet to use Voice over Internet Protocol (VOIP).
-This requires the building to have an Internet account and a modem that can be wired into the call box.
+- Wired ethernet connection to the Internet to use Voice over Internet Protocol (VOIP).
+Here, the building must have an Internet account and a modem that can be wired into the call box.

-Remote management software: Boxes connected via cellular or Internet connections can be managed remotely using DKS’ cloud-based management software.
+Remote management software: You can manage boxes connected via cellular or Internet connections remotely using DKS’ cloud-based management software.
 This software incurs an ongoing subscription fee.

 Proximity Card Reader Capabilities: While the 1833 is a no-frills call box only available without a proximity card reader, the 1834, 1835, and 1837 models are available in one of two series, one series with proximity card readers (90s Series) and one series without (80s Series).